cherab/core/docs/source/tools/observers.rst

 =========

 Most plasma diagnostics can be easily modelled using the base observer types provided in Raysect.
-In CHERAB we only provide a few specialist observers with extra functionality.
+In Cherab we only provide a few specialist observers with extra functionality.

 .. _observers_bolometers: